7 Simple and Bewitching Ways to Celebrate the Spring Equinox

 It’s a way to signal to your unconscious and the universe that you’re looking to start anew.

-Our possessions are energy and take up space in our minds as well as our physical space.
+Our possessions are energy and take up space in our minds as well as our physical spaces.

 Clearing the way for the life you want can only begin once you reduce clutter: physically and mentally.